Steel Recycling – A Question Of Balance

 The China Syndrome

-The Chinese regulators are well aware of the imbalance in the supply and demand characteristics of the steel market but rollbacks in Chinese production of steel are not something we are likely to see to any great extent in the near term.
+The Chinese regulators are well aware of the imbalance in the supply and demand characteristics of the steel market but rollback in Chinese production of steel is not something we are likely to see to any great extent in the near term.

-Of all the many other reasons we could find to help explain the situation in the steel market, however, the most telling are the sluggish economies here in Canada and around the world.
+Of all the many other reasons we could find to help explain the situation in the steel market, however, the most telling is the sluggish economies here in Canada and around the world.

-You may have read the incredible stories of the ghost cities in China, move-in ready and fully “furnished” and just waiting for people from the rural areas to be relocated there presumably to work in industry.
-It is an urbanization policy of build it and we will make them come designed to support a developing middle class as the need arises.
+You may have read the incredible stories of the ghost cities in China, move-in ready and fully “furnished” and just waiting for people from the rural areas to be relocated there presumably to work in the industry.
+It is an urbanization policy building it and we will make them come designed to support a developing middle class as the need arises.

 So the question really is how do we re-engage our economies and deploy our resources in a way that will develop or re-develop the type of robust middle class that has been hollowed out by globalization and business models whose structural adjustments have so drastically altered the economic landscape.